Photon-HDF5/phconvert/README.md

 ### Why phconvert?

-When wrtiting Photon-HDF5 files, phconvert saves you time and protects you againsts common programming errors risk to make the file not a valid Photon-HDF5.
+When wrtiting Photon-HDF5 files, phconvert saves you time and protects you againsts common programming errors that risk to make the file not a valid Photon-HDF5.

 In principle, Photon-HDF5 files can be written directly using only pytables